 UK charity Invest in ME Research

-is working to establish a UK and European Centre of Excellence for ME – a centre which would exist to bring discovery, knowledge, and effective treatments to patients with ME and possibly, in future, other illnesses that are caused by acquired dysregulation of both the immune system and the nervous system.
+is collaborating to augment a UK and European Centre of Excellence for ME – a centre which is binging discovery, knowledge, and effective treatments to patients with ME and possibly, in future, other illnesses that are caused by acquired dysregulation of both the immune system and the nervous system.

-The Centre would become a Centre of Excellence in the treatment of ME in Europe and would attract researchers,
+The Centre can become a Centre of Excellence in the treatment of ME in Europe and has already attracted other researchers,

-It will also allow collaboration with other Centres of Excellence in other countries as the concept develops.
+It is already collaborating with other Centres of Excellence in other countries as the concept develops.

 Invest in ME Research has been facilitating research collaboration between individuals and organisations and are funding major research in the UK.

-The charity's success in arranging eleven annual international biomedical research conferences and six international biomedical research colloquiums demonstrates its determination and commitment to find a cause or causes for this devastating disease.
+The charity's success in arranging fifteen annual international biomedical research conferences and ten international biomedical research colloquiums and initiating an international young/early career research network demonstrates its determination and commitment to find a cause or causes for this devastating disease.

 IiMER has European connections and originated and facilitated the formation of the European ME Research Group (EMERG) and and the European ME Clinicians Council (EMECC) and facilitates collaborative links to other researchers and institutes in Europe and Australia and USA.